yutaokkots/Design-Patterns/design-patterns/Classes.md

             └─────────────────┘
 ```

 **Mixin Class** - provides an optional interface or functionality to the subclass.
 It is "mixed in" with the parent class to create the subclass.
+It is a form of class composition.
 ```
         ┌─────────────────────┐   ┌─────────────────────┐
         │    ExistingClass    │   │        Mixin        │